 A partnership between CRED Foundation and a number of in-country NGO’s linked to the ASM sector.
-Two of these partners are EWAD, Uganda and Freedom Project, Ghana
+One of these partners is EWAD, Uganda.

 Using mercury in gold extraction is cheap, convenient but utterly toxic to people and the environment.
 As a result, the United Nations ratified the Minimata Convention in October 2013, requiring governments to eradicate the use of mercury in the mining sector.

 Addressing this issue within the Artisanal and Small-Scale Mining (ASM) Sector is very challenging.
 Given the informal, unregulated and often illegal framework in which many ASM workers operate, the use of mercury is especially prolific and particularly damaging.